Acropolis of Athens: Archaic Acropolis

 Primitive Acropolis with the Pelargicon and the Old Temple of Athena.

 Elevation view of a proposed reconstruction of the Old Temple of Athena.
 Built around 525 BC, it stood between the Parthenon and the Erechtheum.
 Fragments of the sculptures in its pediments are in the Acropolis Museum.

-Not much is known about the architectural appearance of the Acropolis until the Archaic era.
+Little is known about the architectural appearance of the Acropolis before the Archaic era.
 During the 7th and the 6th centuries BC, the site was controlled by Kylon during the failed Kylonian revolt, and twice by Peisistratos; each of these was an attempt directed at seizing political power by coups d'état.
 Apart from the Hekatompedon mentioned later, Peisistratos also built an entry gate or propylaea.
 Nevertheless, it seems that a nine-gate wall, the Enneapylon, had been built around the acropolis hill and incorporated the biggest water spring, the Clepsydra, at the northwestern foot.

 A temple to Athena Polias, the tutelary deity of the city, was erected between 570 and 550 BC.
 This Doric limestone building, from which many relics survive, is referred to as the Hekatompedon (Greek for "hundred–footed"), Ur-Parthenon (German for "original Parthenon" or "primitive Parthenon"), H–Architecture or Bluebeard temple, after the pedimental three-bodied man-serpent sculpture, whose beards were painted dark blue.
 Whether this temple replaced an older one or just a sacred precinct or altar is not known.
 Probably, the Hekatompedon was built where the Parthenon now stands.